BraidenPsiuk/fixar.js/.github/README.md

 <!-- I've always dreamed of making 3D visualizations and games in JavaScript.
 Three.js provides the means to do these things in a graspable way, but I've found that browser window resizes can be difficult to develop around.
 Users can resize their window at any time, which can introduce problems if you intended for your scene to be viewed at a specific aspect ratio. -->

-By automatically setting up letterboxing/pillarboxing, you no longer have to worry about handling window resizes or users getting a peak at things in your scene they're not intended to see.
+By automatically setting up letterboxing/pillarboxing, you no longer have to worry about handling window resizes or users getting a peek at things in your scene they're not intended to see by resizing the window.

 <!-- ## Usage